advename/The-React-Library-guide/README.md

 ```

 #### UMD
 UMD has many format variations, called templates.
-They distinguish in conditional statements that checks to see which module system is in use in the current environment, if any.
+They distinguish in conditional statements that check to see which module system is in use in the current environment, if any.
 Thus, there are some templates that support AMD and Browsers, or Node.js and AMD,... or all three of them.

 A basic UMD format looks like:
 ```js